JuliaComputing/Multibody.jl/docs/src/examples/free_motion.md

 ```

+## Body suspended in springs
-If we instead model a body suspended in springs without the presence of any joint, we need to give the body state variables.
-We do this by saying `isroot = true` when we create the body, we also use quaternions to represent angles using `quat = true`.
+If we instead model a body suspended in springs without the presence of any joint, we need to _give the body state variables_.
+We do this by saying `isroot = true` when we create the body, we also use quaternions to represent angular state using `quat = true`.

 ```@example FREE_MOTION
+using Multibody.Rotations: QuatRotation, RotXYZ
 @named begin
     body = BodyShape(m = 1, I_11 = 1, I_22 = 1, I_33 = 1, r = [0.4, 0, 0],
                      r_0 = [0.2, -0.5, 0.1], isroot = true, quat=true)